liferay/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/02-layout-templates/01-layout-templates-with-the-themes-generator.markdown

+---
+header-id: creating-layout-templates-with-the-themes-generator-0
+---

-# Layout Templates with the Liferay Theme Generator [](id=creating-layout-templates-with-the-themes-generator-0)
+# Layout Templates with the Liferay Theme Generator

 Layout Templates specify how content is arranged on your site pages in @product@.
 For example, take a look at the *1-2-1 Columns Layout CE* layout shown below: